moonbeam-foundation/xcm-sdk/.github/pull-request-template.md

 ### Checklist

-- [ ] If this requires documentation change, PR is created [moonbeam-docs](https://github.com/PureStake/moonbeam-docs) repository.
+- [ ] If this requires a documentation change, I have created a PR in [moonbeam-docs](https://github.com/PureStake/moonbeam-docs) repository.
-- [ ] If necessary readme updated
+- [ ] If this requires it, I have updated the Readme
-- [ ] If necessary examples updated
+- [ ] If necessary, I have updated the examples
-- [ ] If necessary unit tests created/updated
+- [ ] I have verified if I need to create/update unit tests
-- [ ] If necessary acceptance tests created/updated
+- [ ] I have verified if I need to create/update acceptance tests

-### Corresponding PRs

-Please link to any corresponding PRs here.